-In order to comply with the Agreement, BC made the first set of regulatory changes last year, and will make further regulatory changes in the coming years, to ensure that only certified traps will be legal for those species listed in the AIHTS.
+In order to comply with the Agreement, BC has made numerous regulatory changes and will make further regulatory changes to ensure that only certified traps will be legal for those species listed in the AIHTS.

 WHAT DOES THE AGREEMENT MEAN FOR BRITISH COLUMBIA'S TRAPPERS?